wetherton/wetherton.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Physics, University of Wisconsin-Madison, 2020 (expected)
+* Ph.D in Physics, University of Wisconsin-Madison, 2020
   * Minors in Mathematics and Computer Sciences
-  * Thesis (Working Title): Magnetic Reconnection in the Age of the Magnetospheric Multiscale Mission
+  * Thesis: Magnetic Reconnection in the Age of the Magnetospheric Multiscale Mission
 * B.S. in Mechanical Engineering, Purdue University, 2015
   * Minors in Physics, Mathematics, and Economics